 The Securities and Exchange Commission (the Commission) issued a Directive on 6th February, 2023 for the discontinuation of the usage of Dividend Warrant as a means of dividend payment.
 Per the Directive, with effect from 1st February, 2024 all dividend payments are to be made through electronic payment means such as mobile money, bank transfers, and other forms of payments as may be approved by the Commission.
-An amendment of the Company's registered Constitution is required for the Commission.
+An amendment of the Company's registered Constitution is required for the Company to be compliant with this Directive by the Commission.
 The amendment is therefore proposed to replace Paragraph 41 of the Company's registered Constitution as follows: